samyak0510/TextToHandwriting/CONTRIBUTING.md

 ---

-Thank you for contributing to TextToHandwriting! 🎉
+Thank you for contributing <3